Let's dive in:

 To date, the state has no clear ban on CBD food or supplements.
 That means consumers can access consumable and topical CBD products that are made according to legal guidelines in Texas, with the exception of raw hemp flower and vaporizers.

 It’s easy to assume that CBD isolate, which contains no THC, is legal in most places.
 Laws surrounding full spectrum products that contain some amount of THC are not always so clear.
-Texas law allows for CBD products to contain up to 0.3% THC, which means full spectrum CBD products are legal in the state.

-Texas laws do not define any possession limits for products that meet the legal requirements for hemp.
-Smokable hemp products, like flower and vaporizers, are prohibited in the state.
-CBD products that contain more than 0.3% THC are considered cannabis products, which are only legal for qualifying patients.
-These types of products are subject to different regulations and possession limits.
+CBD products that contain more than 0.3% THC are considered cannabis products, which are only legal for qualifying medical patients.
+These types of products are subject to different regulations and possession limits and require a doctor's recommendation and guidance.

-There is no need for a prescription to access CBD products in Texas.
-In fact, doctors typically cannot “prescribe” CBD products that are sold over the counter, rather they may “recommend” them.
+Doctors typically cannot “prescribe” CBD products that are sold over the counter, rather they may “recommend” them.
 Even in states where medical marijuana is legal, access usually requires a doctor’s recommendation, not a prescription.

 The exception is for CBD products with more than 0.3% THC, which are considered cannabis products by the state.
 Cannabis products are generally illegal, but may be accessible through the state’s medical cannabis program for qualifying patients.